We offer an independent prescribing programme for nurses, midwives and allied health professionals.

 Visit our International College

-For academic preparation courses.
+For degree preparation courses.

 There are two distinct pathways on this programme – one for nurses and allied health professionals, and one for pharmacists.